apitrace/apitrace/README.markdown

 To trace standalone native OpenGL ES applications, use `LD_PRELOAD=/path/to/egltrace.so /path/to/application` like described in the previous section.
-To trace Java applications, refer to Android.markdown.
+To trace Java applications, refer to Dalvik.markdown.

 ### Mac OS X ###